THE PLATINUM COLLECTION

 Though celebrated for her seemingly effortless portraits of some of the most iconic figures of the 20th century, Arnold was also a renowned photojournalist.
 Her work took her across the globe, with extensive projects in China, the United Arab Emirates, and Afghanistan.

-Her photographs have been exhibited in leading cultural institutions worldwide, such as the Barbican Centre in London and the Brooklyn Museum in New York.
+Her photographs have been exhibited in leading cultural institutions worldwide, such as the Metropolitan Museum of Art in New York, and the Victoria & Albert Museum in London.
 Her legacy is also preserved through numerous acclaimed publications, including The Unretouched Woman (1976), In China (1980), and Marilyn Monroe: An Appreciation (1987).

 Read More